harshdevcode/Blogs-Project/posts/idp-initiated-sp-initiated-login.md

     ]
 ---

 With an increasing number of cloud applications being adopted by customers, the need for providing a seamless user experience to employees and other end users is high.
-In this blog, our objective is to delve into the basics of SAML and discuss [SSO through SAML,](https://www.miniorange.com/iam/solutions/saml-single-sign-on-sso
-) which can be initiated in two ways: IDP-initiated SSO and SP-initiated SSO.
+In this blog, our objective is to delve into the basics of [WordPress SAML](https://plugins.miniorange.com/wordpress-single-sign-on-sso) and SSO through SAML, which can be initiated in two ways: IDP-initiated SSO and SP-initiated SSO.
+The [WordPress SAML SSO Plugin](https://wordpress.org/plugins/miniorange-saml-20-single-sign-on/) supports all major IdPs – ADFS, Azure AD, Azure B2C, Okta, Keycloak, Google Workspace, Salesforce, Office365, Shibboleth, etc.

 ### SAML {#saml}